marquee/runtime/README.md

     <library_module>[.<library_submodule>]-<major>.<minor>.<patch>.<type>

-The tag parses this pattern and uses it to construct the necessary URLs.
+The tag parses this pattern and uses it to construct the necessary HTML tags.

 Example: